giellalt/lang-nds/root-fst-src.md

 TRIGGERS

- * %^CC2C  for Deleting second consonant in orthographic geminate
+* %^CC2Cgeminate  for Deleting second consonant in orthographic geminate
- * %^VV2V  for Orthographic vowel deletion in open syllable
+* %^VV2Vsyllable  for Orthographic vowel deletion in open syllable
- * %^IUML  for i-umlaut
+* %^IUMLi-umlaut  for i-umlaut
- * %^UUML  for u-umlaut
+* %^UUMLu-umlaut  for u-umlaut
- * %^ABL1NL  for non-lengthened ablaut grade 1 in class 4 and 5 in some southern dialects, ABL1 = ablaut grade 1, NL = non-lengthened
+* %^ABL1NLnon-lengthened  for non-lengthened ablaut grade 1 in class 4 and 5 in some southern dialects, ABL1 = ablaut grade 1, NL = non-lengthened
- * %^ABL1S  for shortened ablaut grade 1 in 2nd and 3rd sg. of present tense, S = shortened
+* %^ABL1Sshortened  for shortened ablaut grade 1 in 2nd and 3rd sg. of present tense, S = shortened
- * %^ABL2  for ablaut grade 2 in preterite, ABL2 = ablaut grade 2
+* %^ABL22  for ablaut grade 2 in preterite, ABL2 = ablaut grade 2
- * %^ABL2W  for specific preterite forms in Westphalian dialects, W = Westphalian
+* %^ABL2WWestphalian  for specific preterite forms in Westphalian dialects, W = Westphalian
- * %^ABL2U  for irregular umlaut of ablaut grade 2 in class 4a,b and 5, U = (irregular) umlaut
+* %^ABL2Uumlaut  for irregular umlaut of ablaut grade 2 in class 4a,b and 5, U = (irregular) umlaut
- * %^ABL3  for long ablaut grade 3 in perfect participle
+* %^ABL3participle  for long ablaut grade 3 in perfect participle
 * %^ABL3NL  for short ablaut grade 3 in some southern dialects, NL = non-lengthened

 ## Analysis symbols